 Each of the above application processes are intricate in nature and require accurate completion of the required documents and a thorough understanding of the applicable immigration laws and processes in your fact situation.
 Errors in the interpretation of the law can result in a denial or extensive delays in the approval of the application and visa issuance.

 Waivers of Inadmissibility

-A Waiver is used for persons who cannot enter the U.S. because they have a criminal record.
+A Waiver is used for persons who cannot enter the U.S. because they have a criminal record or were deported from the U.S., amongst other infractions.
 In order to be allowed to go back to the U.S. as a visitor, a spouse or a worker, a person with a criminal record must receive permission to go back to the U.S. Such applications can be difficult and require an understanding of U.S. immigration law to be able to present a strong case for consideration by the Admissibility Review Office.
-Processing times vary depending on the severity of the infraction(s) but can take between 6 months up to more than one year.
+Processing times vary depending on the severity of the infraction(s) but can take between 4 months up to more than one year.

 Non-Immigrant Work Visas

 This temporary work visa is meant for key employees of international companies looking to be transferred to the U.S. location where they will continue their work in the same capacity and with the same company.
 It is also suitable for key employees working for international companies who will go to the U.S. to open a new branch, affiliate, or subsidiary of the company.
 There are numerous requirements that must be met in order to qualify under this category and is a complex process.

 If you are coming to establish a new U.S. location, the visa is usually granted for a period of 1 year.
 It is possible to obtain extensions.
 A total of 5 years can be obtained by an employee possessing specialized knowledge and up to 7 years for managers or executors.

 TN - North American Free Trade Agreement Visa